W7k-J/2021_LoanCalculator/README.md

 # 2021_LoanCalculator
-A simple project I did for JetBrain Academy
+Not so simple project I did for JetBrain Academy